-Welcome to CDICS 2025
+Welcome to CDICS 2026

-Welcome to the official website of the 2025 3rd International Conference on Data, Information and Computing Science (CDICS 2025), will be held in Singapore during December 5-7, 2025.
+Welcome to the official website of the 2026 4th International Conference on Data, Information and Computing Science (CDICS 2026), will be held in Singapore during November 27-29, 2026.
 The conference has the objective of creating an international forum for academics, researchers and scientists from worldwide to discuss worldwide results and proposals regarding to the soundest issues related to data, information and computing science.
 This event will include the participation of renowned keynote speakers, oral presentations, posters sessions and technical conferences related to the topics dealt with in the program as well as an attractive social and cultural program.

-CDICS 2025 welcomes researchers, engineers, scientists, and industry professionals to an open forum where advances in the field of data, information and computing science can be shared and examined.
+CDICS 2026 welcomes researchers, engineers, scientists, and industry professionals to an open forum where advances in the field of data, information and computing science can be shared and examined.

 News Submission portal is officially launched! [here]